porshredbruh/StampLib/README.md

 #### StampLib is a modern social assistant application for stamp collectors, combining a digital database and automatic photo search.

-- Search by photo:
+- Search by photo

   Take a photo of the stamp and we will find it in the database.
 The algorithm identifies the image and offers options from the catalog.

 - Collection management

   Add stamps to your personal collection.
 The entire history of the Russian Empire and the RSFSR is at your fingertips.

 - Friends and exchange

   Find other collectors by unique code.
 Exchange stamps, view other people's collections.

 - Articles and History

   Read materials about philately directly in the application.

 - Division by series

   The stamps are structured into series, with the ability to track progress on each one.

 - Data Security

   All data is synchronized with the server.
 Login via email and secure storage of information.

 - Works offline

   Basic functions are available without the Internet - convenient for exhibitions and travel.

 ## Screenshots of the app